yashchellani/P2P-Lending-App/README.md

 ## IMPORTANT
 To view the project, YOU MUST start your journey at the register page.
 This is to ensure that all the in-browser memmory objects are populated along the way.

-To do so, run the following in your browser (for both Borrower and Lender views):
+To do so, run the following in your browser (for both Borrower and Lender views) first:

 http://localhost:3000/register